|Midwestern Dhamma Refuge

 - Computers, ipads, and the like.

 There is potential for long-term retreats and residency.
-For both, the starting point is for you and us to gain some familiarity with one another.
+For both, the starting point is for you and us to develop familiarity with one another.
 Long stays will depend on a mutual understandings of Buddha-Dhamma, practice, and the lifestyle at Liberation Park.
 We will ask you to come for a visit or personal retreat as the first step, along with email and phone communications.